 If you have a child with special needs, it is important to establish care for them in case something happens to you.
-In order to make sure they are taken care of financially for life after you pass, there are a couple important things to consider.
+In order to make sure they are taken care of financially for life after you pass, there are a couple of important things to consider.

 Government benefits may be available to help care for special needs children, but only if children have less than $2,000 in eligible assets.
-As a result, well intentioned gifts or inheritances from parents in excess of $2,000, when not properly planned, may leave children ineligible for benefits.
+As a result, well-intentioned gifts or inheritances from parents in excess of $2,000, when not properly planned, may leave children ineligible for benefits.

 The government must determine that eligible children have limited finances or limited financial help in order to qualify for benefits.
 Because poor planning can directly impact eligibility, parents should keep the following in mind.